ErnestTAzukaeme/ErnestTA/Hazard_Analysis/Readme.md

 ## Dataset

-We use the U.S. Hazardous Materials Incident Data from Kaggle:
+ the dataset used for this model is the U.S. Hazardous Materials Incident Data from Kaggle:

 - **Link:** https://www.kaggle.com/datasets/webmadster/phmsa-incidents-since-2010